coil-kt/coil/README.md

 An image loading library for [Android](https://www.android.com/) and [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/).
 Coil is:

 - **Fast**: Coil performs a number of optimizations including memory and disk caching, downsampling the image, automatically pausing/cancelling requests, and more.
-- **Lightweight**: Coil only depends on Kotlin, Coroutines, and Okio and works seamlessly with [Google's R8](https://developer.android.com/build/shrink-code).
+- **Lightweight**: Coil only depends on Kotlin, Coroutines, and Okio and works seamlessly with Google's R8 code shrinker.
 - **Easy to use**: Coil's API leverages Kotlin's language features for simplicity and minimal boilerplate.
-- **Modern**: Coil is Kotlin-first and interoperates with modern libraries including Compose, Coroutines, Okio, Ktor, and OkHttp.
+- **Modern**: Coil is Kotlin-first and interoperates with modern libraries including Compose, Coroutines, Okio, OkHttp, and Ktor.

 Coil is an acronym for: **Co**routine **I**mage **L**oader.